World Health Day Sheds Light on the Internal Communications Demands of Frontline Medical Staff

 Four years ago, St. Elizabeth Healthcare’s leadership understood how vital it was to engage associates spread across six different hospital locations and more than 100 physician and specialty offices.
-St. Elizabeth, a Cerkl for Internal Communications client, with 10,000 associates, physicians, and volunteers working on various shifts and tasks ranging from cafeteria staff to neurosurgeons.
+St. Elizabeth, a Cerkl client, with 10,000 associates, physicians, and volunteers working on various shifts and tasks ranging from cafeteria staff to neurosurgeons.

 Developing a unified message with various hospital initiatives and important policy and protocol communications was top of mind as Sarah Wice-Courtney, Director of Communications and Public Relations.